tlenex/node-busmq/README.md

 Attach to the queue.
 If the queue does not already exist it is created.
 Once attached, the `attached` event is emitted.

-After attaching, it is possible to push and consume messages.

 Options: